 We are shaped by our inner systems as much as we are shaped by the larger systems of which we are part.
 Just like in an example Guy Glaxton gives, as a heart doesn’t exist on its own without the rest of the body, in the same way human body also doesn’t exist in isolation from the rest of the eco-system.
 We are individuals and part of the whole.
 There is no dichotomy.
 We are a living system, part of a larger eco-systems, contexts around us, and containing smaller-systems, each looking after a variety of complementary aspects of our well-being and well-doing.

-I want to end with this quote by George Lakoff, from his book Philosophy in the Flesh:
+I want to end this chapter with a quote by George Lakoff, from his book Philosophy in the Flesh:

 “The environment is not an "other" to us.
 It is not a collection of things that we encounter.
 Rather, it is part of our being.
 It is the locus of our existence and identity.
 We cannot and do not exist apart from it.
 It is through empathic projection that we come to know our environment, understand how we are part of it and how it is part of us.
 This is the bodily mechanism by which we can participate in nature, not just as hikers or climbers or swimmers, but as part of nature itself, part of a larger, all-encompassing whole.
 A mindful embodied spirituality is thus an ecological spirituality.